alexwlchan/alexwlchan.net/src/_drafts/saturn-v.md

 ---
 layout: post
-title: A cross-stitch blueprint of the Apollo Moon missions
+title: One small stitch for yarn, one giant leap for yarn-kind
-summary: One small stitch for yarn, one giant leap for yarn-kind.
+summary: I made a cross-stitch blueprint of the Apollo Moon lander and the Saturn V rocket.
 tags: cross-stitch
 theme:
   color: "#2045a2"